 The origin of the name of these carts is a cause for speculation.
-Whether it refers to the luxury ocean liner of the same name or the long, low road carts used to transport aircraft during WWII, these carts tackle heavy duty jobs with sleek style and efficiency.
+Whether it refers to the luxury ocean liner of the same name or the long, low road carts used to transport aircraft during WWII, the Queen Mary cart can tackle heavy-duty jobs with sleek style and efficiency.

 Number of Levels